SirGnip/ClipDashboard/notes.md

 uncategorized

 - java clipboard toolbox UI
-    - able to split, join, prepend, append, replace, sort, filter, columns, graph, clipboard stack, etc.
+    - able to x split, x join, x prepend, x append, x replace, x sort, x filter, columns, graph, x clipboard stack, etc.
     - variable substitution?
-    - push and retrieve from other buffers
+    - x push and retrieve from other buffers
     - able to treat buffers and deque (push/pop from front and back) and random access (read from anywehre)
-    - clipboard stack/cache/manipulator
+    - x clipboard stack/cache/manipulator
-    - manage a clipboard stack
+    - x manage a clipboard stack
-    - allow modifications (regex, substitution, replacement, stripping, append/prepend, numbering) to clipboard in memory and clipboard buffers
+    - x allow modifications (regex, substitution, replacement, stripping, append/prepend, numbering) to clipboard in memory and clipboard buffers
     - different ways of getting text in (take a multi-line selection and put each line into a separate bucket? separate by a comma?)
         - drag and drop replaces
         - drag and drop appends (maybe with optional delimiter)